dotnet/docs-maui/docs/tutorials/notes-app/includes/navigation.md

 ## Update Note page

-The previous section bound the **about** page view to the **about** model, and now you'll do the same, binding the **note** view to the **note** model.
+The previous section bound the **:::no-loc text="about":::** page view to the **:::no-loc text="about":::** model, and now you'll do the same, binding the **:::no-loc text="note":::** view to the **:::no-loc text="note":::** model.
 However, in this case, the model won't be created in XAML but will be provided in the code-behind in the next few steps.

 01. In the **Solution Explorer** pane, open the _Views\\NotePage.xaml_ file.
 01. Change the `<Editor>` control adding the `Text` property.
 Bind the property to the `Text` property: `<Editor ...
 Text="{Binding Text}"`: